 Then Joseph told his brothers about the dreams he was having.
-He said that he dreamed all twelve brothers were working in the grain fields together tying the sheaves of grain.
-In the dream Joseph’s sheaf of grain rose up and all of his brother’s sheaves of grain bowed down to his.
+He said that he dreamed all twelve brothers were working in the grain fields together, tying the sheaves of grain.
+In the dream, Joseph’s sheaf of grain rose, and all of his brother’s sheaves bowed down to his.
 “What?” they asked, “Do you think we are ever going to bow down to you?”

 His brothers had had enough!
 And even his father, Jacob, told Joseph off for this dream.
 “Joseph, are you saying that the sun and moon represent your father and mother and that even WE will bow down to you?”

-Sometimes Joseph’s brothers would travel very far taking care of their father’s sheep.
+Sometimes Joseph’s brothers would travel far to care for their father’s sheep.
 Joseph had stayed at home so his father told him to go and find his brothers and check on them.
-Joseph traveled all the way to Shechem because he thought his brothers were there.
-But someone told him that his brothers were in far away Dothan.
+Joseph travelled all the way to Shechem because he thought his brothers were there.
+But someone told him that his brothers were far away in Dothan.
 Joseph set out to find them.

-Later, when Reuben was gone, a caravan heading for Egypt passed by.
-Judah, one of the brothers, thought of a way they could get rid of Joseph for good and also earn some money.
+Later, a caravan heading for Egypt passed by when Reuben was gone.
+Judah, one of the brothers, thought of a way to get rid of Joseph for good and earn some money.
 “Let’s sell him to the men in the caravan as a slave!”

-So the brothers took Joseph’s beautiful coat and they soaked it in blood from a goat.
-When they went back home and showed their father he believed that Joseph had been killed by wild animals.
+So the brothers took Joseph’s beautiful coat and soaked it in blood from a goat.
+When they went back home and showed their father, he believed that wild animals had killed Joseph.

 Jacob was so, so sad!
 He cried and even tore his own clothes because he was so sad.
 And, even though they watched their father cry and miss Joseph, the eleven brothers did not tell their father the truth.
 They just decided to act like it had never happened.

-All of this was happening back home but, meanwhile, Joseph was on his way to Egypt.
+All of this was happening back home, but Joseph was on his way to Egypt.
 What do you think will happen to Joseph there?

 Ways to Tell the Story: